 How Is Low Energy Different from Depression?

 - The body feels heavy.
-Limbs feel weighed down, especially after meals or in the afternoon.
+Limbs feel weighed down, particularly after meals or in the afternoon.

 - Sleep does not refresh.
-Eight hours in bed does not translate into a clear morning.
+8 hours in bed does not translate into a clear morning.

 - You crash, then recover.
 Energy comes and goes with food, light, and stress, not as a steady low.